sikaeducation/activity-api/README.md

 TODO:

+- Kill fly.env file, it made it to github
+- Read env out of .env file instead?
+- Add rest of Docker file for api
 - Docs
 - Turn tests back on in the FE
 - Review FE types
 - Update all the meta docs
 - Make releases all use GITHUB_TOKEN instead
+- Make aliases for components folder in UI
+- Look at other envs
+- Deploy docs

 [![CI](https://github.com/sikaeducation/activity-service/actions/workflows/main.yml/badge.svg)](https://github.com/sikaeducation/activity-service/actions/workflows/main.yml)